Ivy Raider ‘Moneyball for Gunnery’

 Figure 5 demonstrates a clear positive correlation with predicted probability of Q1, painting a compelling

 picture of the importance of gunner buy-in.
-A Gunner Pride score of 0 shows only a 7 percent Q1 success
+A Gunner Pride score of 0 shows only a 7 percent Q1 success rate,

-to a 35-percent chance of Q1.
+35-percent chance of Q1.

 Figure 5 — Relationship Between Gunner Pride Score and Crew Q1 Probability